RockRoller01/skinninginfo/tutorial/song_selection.md

 </details>

-Note that if you don't want to reshape and just want to colour your outline with a colour that is not compatible you can cover the line with selection-mode, this will make it so that the line from pixel 449 onwards will be black, meaning you can achieve any colour you want.
+Note that if you don't want to reshape and just want to colour your outline with a colour that is not compatible you can cover the line with ``selection-mode``, this will make it so that the line from pixel 449 onwards will be black, meaning you can achieve any colour you want.
 Just add a blend from whatever colour you have on the leftmost 448 pixels of the line into the colour you have on the rest of the outline.
 The beatmap info icon gets covered by this, leaving you with the opportunity to add your own.

 You might've noticed that the black part that covers the shape doesn't reach all the way to the top.
 There is a reason for that, if you make it higher you will cover the map info.